sbstusa/enewsletter/README.md

 # enewsletter
-An experiment to improve subscription to a life-enhancing newsletter
+Increasing subscription to the Military OneSource eNewsletter.

 # Design